What Physicists and Astronomers Do

 Condensed matter physicists study the physical properties of condensed phases of matter, such as liquids and solids.
 They study phenomena ranging from superconductivity to liquid crystals.

 Astrophysicists study the physics of the universe.
 Astrophysics is a term that is often used interchangeably with astronomy.

 Particle and nuclear physicists study the properties of atomic and subatomic particles, such as quarks, electrons, and nuclei, and the forces that cause their interactions.

 Medical physicists work in healthcare and use their knowledge of physics to develop new medical technologies and radiation-based treatments.
 For example, some develop better and safer radiation therapies for cancer patients.
-Others may develop more accurate imaging technologies that use radiation, such as magnetic resonance imaging (MRI) and ultrasound imaging.
+Others may develop more accurate imaging technologies that use various forms of radiant energy, such as magnetic resonance imaging (MRI) and ultrasound imaging.

-Atomic, molecular, and optical physicists study atoms, simple molecules, electrons, and light and their interactions.
-Some look for ways to control the states of individual atoms, which might allow further miniaturization and new materials and computer technology.
+Atomic, molecular, and optical physicists study atoms, simple molecules, electrons, and light, and their interactions.
+Some look for ways to control the states of individual atoms, which might allow for further miniaturization, or contribute toward the development of new materials or computer technology.